pragmaticcoders/WordPress-News-Communications-Hub/readme.md

 ## Installation
 1. Download or clone the repository.
-2. Upload the `PragmaticCoders-News-Communications-Hub` folder to the `/wp-content/plugins/` directory.
+2. Upload the `WordPress-News-Communications-Hub-main` folder to the `/wp-content/plugins/` directory.
 3. Activate the plugin via the **Plugins** menu in WordPress.
 4. Navigate to **Pragmatic Coder** > **News Communications Hub** to configure your notifications.
+####
+**Important**: If you have a caching plugin installed with JavaScript minification or file concatenation enabled, make sure to add `nch-script.js` to the exclusion list.
+This ensures that the script functions correctly without interference from caching.

 ## Usage
 ### Adding New Notifications